General journal

 The use of software packages for journalizing:

-These days most of the companies use some form of software package that automates many tasks involved in journalizing their business transactions.
+In modern accounting systems, most of the companies use some form of software package that automates many tasks involved in journalizing their business transactions.
 A basic understanding of manual procedure to record transactions in a general journal is, however, necessary to know how software packages perform their function.

 Click on the next link below to see how ledger accounts of Moon Service Inc. will be prepared.